gregid/standard-resource/docs/store/creating-a-store.md

 ### Using the store

-The store provides methods to create and update resources and groups.
+The store has helpful methods to create and update resources and groups.
 The following guides will cover how you can do those things.

 ### Tips

-* There should only ever be one store for each application.
+* There should only ever be one store in each application.